monadicus/snarkOS/README.md

     // GET /{network}/validators/participation?metadata={true}
     ```

+You can enable telemetry in one of the following ways:

 #### 1. Enable via [installation](#2.3-installation)

-Add the feature flag to the installation command.
+Add the `telemetry` feature flag to the installation command.
 ```
 cargo install --locked --path . --features telemetry
 ```